-Policies Applying to all three Neighborhoods of Highgrove Town Center, whether designated HHDR or MUA:
+Policies Applying to both Neighborhoods of Highgrove Town Center, whether designated HHDR or MUA:

-The following policies apply to all three of the neighborhoods of Highgrove Town Center, whether they are designated HHDR or MUA:
+The following policies apply to both of the neighborhoods of Highgrove Town Center, whether they are designated HHDR or MUA:

-- HAP 5.19 All development should be designed and located on site in such a manner as to provide for walkable connections between on-site uses, and convenient pedestrian and bicycle connections to adjacent and nearby community facilities, businesses, park and open space areas, and transit access opportunities. - HAP 5.20 All development should be designed to facilitate convenient bus transit access to these neighborhoods, and to provide for well-designed and convenient pedestrian, bicycle, and potential transit shuttle access to the Riverside Hunter Park Metrolink station. - HAP 5.21 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.
+HAP 5.15 All development should be designed and located on site in such a manner as to provide for walkable connections between on-site uses, and convenient pedestrian and bicycle connections to adjacent and nearby community facilities, businesses, park and open space areas, and transit access opportunities.

+HAP 5.16 All development should be designed to facilitate convenient bus transit access to these neighborhoods, and to provide for well-designed and convenient pedestrian, bicycle, and potential transit shuttle access to the Riverside Hunter Park Metrolink station.

+HAP 5.17 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.